microsoft/moaw/workshops/create-workshop/workshop.md

 npm install -g @moaw/cli
 ```

-You can then launch the CLI with the `s` command (as in _serve_) and passing the path to your workshop file.
+You can then launch the CLI with the `serve` command and passing the path to your workshop file.

 ```sh
 moaw serve docs/workshop.md